-- 3. The Duty to Cooperate is a statutory duty for all Local Planning Authorities (LPAs), introduced in November 2011 through Section 110 of the Localism Act 2011, which established a Duty to Cooperate in relation to the planning of sustainable development.
+- 3. The Duty to Cooperate is a statutory duty for all Local Planning Authorities (LPAs).
+It was introduced in November 2011 through Section 110 of the Localism Act 2011, which established a Duty to Cooperate between relevant bodies in relation to the planning of sustainable development.

 - 4. LPAs are under a Duty to Cooperate with each other and with other prescribed bodies, on strategic matters that cross administrative boundaries.
 This includes the requirement to co-operate during the preparation of development plan documents and other local development documents with local planning authorities, county councils, and relevant bodies.

 - 5. Relevant bodies include:

 - the Environment Agency;

 - Historic England;

 - Natural England;

 - Homes England;

 - the relevant Primary Care Trust;

 - the Office of Rail Regulation;

 - the relevant Integrated Transport Authority;

 - the Highways Authority; and

 - the Local Enterprise Partnership.

-- 6. Strategic policy-making authorities, in collaborating to identify relevant strategic matters covered in their plans, should engage with their local communities and infrastructure providers.
+- 6. Strategic policy-making authorities, in collaborating to identify relevant strategic matters covered in their plans, should also engage with their local communities and infrastructure providers.

-- 7. The NPPF outlines the following matters on which strategic policies should be formulated to address the strategic priorities of the area, including any relevant cross-boundary issues, setting out the overall strategy for the pattern, scale and quality of development:
+- 7. The NPPF outlines the following matters for which strategic policies should be formulated to address the strategic priorities of the area, including any relevant cross-boundary issues, and which set out the overall strategy for the pattern, scale and quality of development:

 - housing (including affordable housing), employment, retail, leisure and other commercial development;

-- infrastructure for transport, telecommunications, security, waste management, water supply, wastewater, flood risk and coastal change management, and the provision of minerals and energy (including heat); - community facilities (such as health, education and cultural infrastructure); and - conservation and enhancement of the natural, built and historic environment, including landscapes and green infrastructure, and planning measures to address climate change mitigation and adaptation. - 8.
-Whilst, as Planning Practice Guidance (NPPG) makes clear, the Duty to Cooperate is not a duty to agree, LPAs should make every effort to secure the necessary cooperation on strategic cross boundary matters before submitting local plans for examination.
-The NPPG also states that 'cooperation should produce effective and deliverable policies on strategic cross boundary matters.'
-In order to demonstrate effective and on-going joint working, strategic policy-making authorities are required to prepare and maintain one or more statements of common ground documenting the cross-boundary matters and progress made through co-operatively addressing these. - 9.
-The NPPF notes that the examination of a local plan should include an assessment to identify if the plan has been prepared in accordance with legal and procedural requirements which therefore includes the Duty to Cooperate.
-The duty requires a proactive, ongoing and focussed approach to strategic matters.
-Constructive co-operation is seen as an integral part of Local Plan preparation and should result in clear planning policy outcomes capable of being demonstrated through the examination process.
+- infrastructure for transport, telecommunications, security, waste management, water supply, wastewater, flood risk and coastal change management, and the provision of minerals and energy (including heat); - community facilities (such as health, education and cultural infrastructure); and - conservation and enhancement of the natural, built and historic environment, including landscapes and green infrastructure; and - measures to address climate change mitigation and adaptation. - 8.
+Whilst, as Planning Practice Guidance (PPG) makes clear, the Duty to Cooperate is not a duty to agree, LPAs should make every effort to secure the necessary cooperation on strategic cross boundary matters before submitting local plans for examination.
+The PPG also states that 'cooperation should produce effective and deliverable policies on strategic cross boundary matters.'
+To demonstrate effective and on-going joint working, strategic policy-making authorities are required to prepare and maintain one or more statements of common ground documenting the cross-boundary matters and progress made through co-operatively addressing these. - 9.
+The NPPF notes that the examination of a local plan should include an assessment to identify if the plan has been prepared in accordance with legal and procedural requirements that include the Duty to Cooperate.
+Constructive co-operation is seen as an integral part of Local Plan preparation and should result in clearer planning policy outcomes capable of being demonstrated through the examination process.